funkmasterjee/twitter/README.md

 # twitter
-I have no clue what I'am doing to what out for yourselves...seriously...go away fron this code...thx
+I have no clue what I'am doing so what out for yourselves...seriously...go away fron this code...thx :-)